 The Concordat to Support Research Integrity is the UK’s national policy statement on research integrity.
-Devised by a broad group of Signatories, with expert assistance from UKRIO, the Concordat sets out five commitments that those engaged in research should make to help ensure that the highest standards of rigour and integrity are maintained.
+Devised by a broad group of Signatories, with expert assistance from UKRIO, the Concordat sets out five commitments that those engaged in research must make to help ensure that the highest standards of rigour and integrity are maintained.
 These key commitments apply to researchers, their employers and funding bodies alike, and are a condition of grants from many research funders, including UK Research & Innovation.

 The Concordat rightly allows for flexibility in how its commitments are implemented – it does not set out a restrictive ‘one size fits all’ approach.
 However, it can be challenging to put high-level statements on research standards into practice and many institutions and researchers have asked UKRIO for advice.

 UKRIO has developed a Self-Assessment Tool to help institutions identify areas of their research practices, policies, researcher development and monitoring that may need revision in order to comply with the Concordat.
 It also goes further than helping with compliance, allowing institutions to consider how they might carry out a broad implementation of the Concordat, building on their existing activities.

 Our Self-Assessment Tool poses self-assessment questions for institutions, each mapped onto one or more commitments of the Concordat.
 For each question, this document also introduces practical ways in which they might be met under the heading ‘possible evidence’.
 An annex discusses what might be included in an annual institutional statement on research integrity, a key recommendation of the Concordat.